 Explanation.— For the purpose of this sub-rule, “conventional propulsion” means a method of propulsion where any main reciprocating internal combustion engine is the prime mover and coupled to a propulsion shaft either directly or through a gear box;

 “passenger ship” shall have the same meaning as assigned to it under sub-section (25) of section 3 of the Act;

+Polar Code means the International Code for Ships Operating in Polar Waters, consisting of an introduction, parts I-A and II-A and parts I-B and II-B, adopted by resolutions MSC.385(94) and MEPC.264(68), as may be amended, provided that:

+.1 amendments to the environment-related provisions of the introduction and chapter 1 of part II-A of the Polar Code are adopted, brought into force and take effect in accordance with the provisions of article 16 of the present Convention concerning the amendment procedures applicable to an appendix to an annex; and

+.2 amendments to part II-B of the Polar Code are adopted by the Marine Environment Protection Committee in accordance with its Rules of Procedure.

 “refrigerated cargo carrier” means a ship designed exclusively for the carriage of refrigerated cargoes in holds and includes ships dedicated to the carriage of fruit juice in refrigerated cargo tanks;

+Required annual operational CII is the target value of attained annual operational CII in accordance with regulations 26 and 28 of this Annex for the specific ship type and size.

 “required EEDI” is the maximum value of attained Energy Efficiency Design Index that is allowed by rule 22for the specific ship type and size;

+Required EEXI is the maximum value of attained EEXI that is allowed by regulation 25 of this Annex for the specific ship type and size.

 “ro-ro cargo ship” means a ship designed for the carriage of roll-on-roll-off cargo transportation units;